umami-software/umami/README.md

 ### Requirements

 - A server with Node.js 12 or newer
-- A database (MySQL or Postgresql)
+- A database (MySQL/ Postgresql/ SQLite)

 ### Get the source code and install packages